-BEAM Platinum Plus Standard as Foundation
+2.1 BEAM Plus Platinum Standard as Foundation

-HKUST has adopted the Platinum Standard of performance under the HK-BEAM Plus (Building Environmental Assessment Method) system as the minimum level to be achieved for all new buildings and renovations over 1,000m or \$25 million in capital costs.
+HKUST has adopted the Platinum Standard of performance under the Hong Kong BEAM Plus (Building Environmental Assessment Method) system as the minimum level to be achieved for all new buildings and renovations over 1,000m or \$25 million in capital costs.

-BEAM embraces a range of good practices in planning, design, construction, management, operation and maintenance of buildings, and is aligned with local regulations, standards and codes of practice.
+As the leading environmental assessment tool for buildings in Hong Kong, the BEAM Plus embraces a range of good practices in demolition, planning, design, construction, management, operation and maintenance of buildings, and is aligned with local regulations, standards and codes of practice.
 It also provides designers with a high level of flexibility to meet energy and environmental performance goals.
 However, based on university priorities, the following credits are required:

-- MA-11 Construction Waste Reduction: Achieve 60% reduction level. - EU-1 or EU-1 Option 2 Annual Energy Use: Achieve level that is consistent with meeting a minimum 30% reduction below ASHRAE 90.1-2010. - EU-6 Renewable Energy Systems: Achieve minimum of 2.5% of total energy load from renewable energy. - EU-10 Independent Commissioning Agent: Achieve bonus point for engaging an independent commissioning authority for testing and verification. - EU-12 Metering and Monitoring: achieve requirements for metering and measurement.
+IDCM 8 - Construction and Demolition Waste Recycling: Achieve 60% recycling level.

+EU 2 - Reduction of CO2 Emissions - Option 1 - Performance Path: Achieve level that is consistent with meeting a minimum 20% reduction below ASHRAE 90.1-2022.

+EU 5 - Renewable Energy Systems: Achieve minimum of 2.5% of total energy load from renewable energy.

+IDCM 5 - Commissioning: Obtain 4 credits through appointing independent commissioning authority (independent from design consultant or contractor), providing commissioning plan and commissioning review report.

+EU 4 - Metering and Monitoring: Achieve 1 plus 2 bonus credits for providing energy monitoring system and performance auditing monitoring system for equipment and systems in spaces, and allowing monitoring provision of tenants' energy consumption.

-Integrated Design Process
+2.2 Integrated Design Process